 Additional / Hidden Fees (Important!)

 It’s important to understand the additional charges that are not explicitly stated upfront.
 Examples of hidden fees in virtual address services include setup charges, additional service costs, and package handling charges.
+Additionally, meeting legal requirements when using a virtual address is crucial to ensure compliance for business registration and operations.

 Here are a few examples:

 - Form 1583 Notarization: In the US, every virtual address account needs to file a notarized Form 1583 with the post office.
 For some virtual address providers, this notarization process is included for free.
-You can also get this done by services like Notarize by Proof that charge a fee of $25 per document.
+You can also get this done by services like that charge a fee of $25 per document.

 - Extra Scans: When you request mail to be opened and scanned, there are limits to how many pages can be scanned.
 Anything above the limited page scans gets assessed a fee.